 'The monks, who were several thousands in number,' says Hiouen-Thsang, or the editor of the Si-yu-ki, whoever he may have been, 'were all men of distinguished talents and deep learning.
 Several hundreds of them were esteemed by their contemporaries for their virtue, and their fame had spread to other countries.
 Their conduct was pure, and they faithfully followed the precpts of their discipline.
-The rule of this convent was extremely severe; moreover the multitude of monks conducted themselves with irreproachable discretion.
+The rule of this convent was extremely severe; moreover the multitude of monks conducted

+Most interesting enplorations have already been made in Mogadha by Sir Francis Buchanan (Hamilton) in 1810 at the expense of the East India Company, and by Major Kittoe in 1847; but, for several reasons, these enpeditions failed to produce the desired results. themselves with irreproachable discretion.
 The kingdoms of the Five Indias admired them and took them as models.
 Those who followed their teaching and discussed profound questions with them thought the days too short.
-From morning to night they mutually admonished one another, old and young striving to improve one another.
+From morning to night they mutually admonished one another. old and young striving to improve one another.
 Those among them who were incapable of treating the abstract matters of the Three Commentaries were held of no account, and were covered with shame.
-For this reason, foreign students desirous of acquiring fame came to this convent to dispel their doubts, and soon obtained the tame they sought.
+For this reason, foreign students desirous of acquiring fame came to this convent to dispel their doubts, and soon obtained the fame they sought.
 Even those who in travelling usurped their name received high honours.
 If a man of another country wished to enter and take part in the conferences. the custodian would first put him some difficult questions.
-The majority were reduced to silence and went away : for it was necessary to have a through knowledge of ancient and modern writings in order to obtain admittance.
+The majority were reduced to silence and went away ; for it was necessary to have a through knowledge of ancient and modern writings in order to obtain admittance.
 Consequently students who travelled in search of information had to debate at length to show their capacity, and seven or eight in every ten of the candidates were generally eliminated.
 If the remaining two or three seemed to be well informed they were interrogated in turn by the whole Order, and there learning was put to the severest test.
 Only those who possessed real talent and vast erudition, a powerful memory, great capacity, high virtue and superior intelligence, might associate their glory with that of their predecessors, and follow in their footsteps.'